top of page

 I use an approach that will focus on building up your strengths to help you rediscover your self-worth.
 Together, we can work to find a sense of meaning, direction, and purpose.
 We can find ways to help you overcome your life stressors, and how to accept and find peace with the things in your life you cannot change.

 I work with clients who are struggling with depression, anxiety, relationship conflicts, trauma, and life stressors.
-I use a person-centered, strengths-based approach that incorporates DBT, CBT, humanistic, and existential theories and techniques to build resilience and develop a better understanding of emotions and insights.
-I continually work towards being an antiracist, LGBTQIA+ friendly, multiculturally competent provider.
+I use a person-centered, strengths-based approach that incorporates DBT, CBT, ACT humanistic, and existential theories and techniques to build resilience and develop a better understanding of emotions and insights.
+I continually work towards being an antiracist, LGBTQIA+ supporting, multiculturally competent provider.

 areas of interest